Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Discussion

-To further explain the effects of weak semantic prior and cross-scale correlation prior, we interpolated the multi-scale prediction probability maps $P_s$ (weak semantic priors, with $s=3,4,5$), the cross-scale correlation prior maps $A_s^{cr}$ (calculated with Eq. \ref {eq:8}) and the dual prior maps ($A$, combining $P_s$ and $A_s^{cr}$) to the same size as the input image, and normalized their values to the range of [0,1], as shown in Fig. \ref{fig:11}.
-Comparing with the ground truth (last column) of the tumor regions, we found that the large values at the low-resolution weak semantic prior maps ($P_5$ and $P4$) were mainly concentrated on the tumor region, which indicates that the weak semantic priors can assist the model in tumor localization and thus improve the SEN of the model.
+Even though the dual prior modules can promote the performance, it does not mean that introducing the dual priors at all the scales can get the best results.
+As illustrated in Fig. \ref{fig:8}, at the high-level semantic scales (from level 5 to level 2 in Fig. \ref{fig:2}), introducing the dual priors was useful for improving the segmentation performance, with the DSC, SEN, and HD95 being improved progressively from level-H1 to level-H3.
+However, adding the dual prior modules in the low-level semantic scale (between level 2 and level 1 in Fig. \ref{fig:2}), led to a dramatic decrease in almost all the evaluation metrics (as illustrated in the Level-H4 in Fig.\ref{fig:8}).
+The reason may be that at the low-level semantic scale, the cross-scale correlation prior rather than weak semantic prior plays the dominant role, resulting in that the model is not aware of where should the attention to pay.
+To provide further evidence, we interpolated the weak semantic priors $P_s$ ($s=2,3,4,5$), the cross-scale correlation prior maps ($A_s^{cr}$, calculated with Eq. \ref {eq:8}) and the dual prior maps ($A_s$, adding $P_s$ and $A_s^{cr}$) to the same size as the input image, and normalized their values to the range of [0,1], as shown in Fig. \ref{fig:11}.
+Comparing with the ground truth of the tumor regions (last column), we found that the large values at the low-resolution weak semantic prior maps ($P_5$ and $P4$) were mainly concentrated on the tumor region, which indicates that the weak semantic priors can indeed assist the model in tumor localization and thus improve the performance of the model.
 Cross-scale correlation prior maps $A_s^{cr}$ had high values in the tumors and surround regions, making the model consider not only the tumor but also the surrounding regions, accordingly promoting the shape-aware ability of the model.
-Combing the semantic prior and cross-scale correlation prior can provide complementary information to further improve the segmentation performance, as illustrated in the maps $A_3$, where the tumor location and the tumor details can be clearly observed.
+Combing the semantic prior and cross-scale correlation prior can provide complementary information to further improve the segmentation performance, as illustrated in the maps $A_4$ and $A_3$, where the tumor location and the tumor details can be clearly observed.
+However, once the DPM were implemented on low levels, that means calculating the cross-scale correlation prior $A_2^{cr}$ with low-level semantic features $M_1$ and high level semantic features $F_2$, we notice that $A_2^{cr}$ moves away from the ground truth (comparing $A_2^{cr}$ and GT), introducing a lot of wrongly highlighted regions (in red).
+Even though the weak semantic prior at this level ($P_2$) is close to GT, due to the influence of cross scale correlation prior $A_2^{cr}$, adding correlation prior and weak semantic prior together still generates biased dual prior map ($A_2$).
+Accordingly, using such biased prior maps to guide the segmentation will result in worse performance, this is why using the DPM with the setting of ``Level-H4'' generates worse performance than ``Level-H3'', and also the reason why we did not involve $M_1$ in our segmentation network (as illustrated in Fig.\ref{fig:2}).